 The proposed buildings within the southern site area are of different heights.
-Within the lower terrace of Parcel 3, the proposed buildings would be up to 4 storeys (14m), in keeping with Innovation Centre Medway to the north.
-Within the upper terrace of Parcel 3, the proposed buildings would be up to 2 storeys (8m), in keeping with the heights of the residential properties to the south.
+Within the lower terrace of Parcel 3, at the northern end adjacent to Innovation Centre Medway, the proposed buildings would be up to 6 storeys (20m) and up to 4 storeys (14m) within the central area of Parcel 3.
+The proposed buildings would be set back from Maidstone Road and would be buffered from the residential properties to the east of Maidstone Road by the road itself, which is approximately 20m wide.
+Within the upper terrace of Parcel 3 (the southern end), the proposed buildings would be up to 2 storeys (8m), in keeping with the heights of the residential properties to the south.
 The proposals within Parcel 3 would be clearly visible and would obscure the northern area from view.
 Permanent effects would be Medium scale and, on balance, Adverse, despite views of similar buildings already being available.
 The proposed buildings with Parcel 4 would be up to 4 storeys, and would be screened by the dense belt of trees surrounding the carvan park.

-ISSUED BY Peterborough t: 01733 310471
+ISSUED BY Peterborough t: 01733 310471 l

-DATE Aug 2018 DRAWN VW
+DATE Jan 2019 DRAWN VW

 SCALE@A3 NTS CHECKED CM

 STATUS Draft APPROVED CM

 DWG.
-NO. 6278\PP\002\R
+NO. 6278_PP_002_A_R